Thinking Outside the Box for Black History Month

 Some important figures in the classical world are worthy of more attention.
 William Grant Still (1895-1978) is considered the “Dean of African American Composers.”
 He was the first African American to conduct a major American symphony orchestra, a major American network radio orchestra, and have an opera produced by a major American company.
 Undine Smith Moore (1904-1989) is considered the “Dean of African American Women Composers.”
 George Walker (1922-2018) was the first African American to win the Pulitzer Prize in Music.
 Even if you don’t program any of their music, your students should learn about these pioneering musicians who have paved the way.

 Are spirituals one of the most important genres of American music ever created?
 Yes.
 Did they pave the way for Gospel, jazz, blues, rock, hip hop, and even musical theater?
 Yes.
 Should we continue celebrating that music throughout the month of February?
 Absolutely!
 Let’s now start, or continue finding ways, to explore music outside of the cultural boxes in which we’ve placed them.
 There’s too much music for us to limit ourselves to the same styles repeatedly.

-At the University of South Florida, Dr. J. A. Dungee programmed a concert in February 2017.
-It included spirituals, art songs, hymn arrangements, Gospel music, and many original works for choir.
+Then visiting director of choral studies at the University of South Florida, Dr. J. A. Dungee, programmed a concert in February 2017 that included spirituals, art songs, hymn arrangements, Gospel music, and many original works for choir:

 Lift Every Voice and Sing – arr.
 Roland Carter